Spiced Pork Potpie Recipe

 - 3/4 cup milk

 - 1. In a Dutch oven, cook pork in 2 tablespoons butter until no longer pink.
 Add the cider and water; bring to a boil.
-Reduce heat; simmer, uncovered, for 10 minutes.
-Stir in the fruit and seasoning; simmer 10 minutes longer.
+Reduce heat; simmer for 10 minutes. stir in the fruit and seasonings; simmer 10 minutes longer.

 - 2. Melt remaining butter; stir in flour until smooth.
 Slowly add to meat mixture.
 Bring to a boil; cook for 1-2 minutes or until thickened.
 Discard cloves.
 Stir in sweet potatoes.
 Pour into a greased 3-qt. baking dish.